 Well, we are just back from a whirlwind college visit.
 We rushed back to beat the snow, but we were not completely successful — in either beating the snow, or rushing back — as you will read below… Um.
-But while it’s still fresh in my mind, I thought I’d pass on some tips for how to make the most of a college tour.
-We’ve done it several times, now, and the campus visit can be a very important part of deciding on a school for your senior.
+But while it’s still fresh in my mind, I thought I’d pass on some tips for how to make the most of a college tour, which many think is a vital aspect of preparing for college.
+We’ve done it several times now, and the campus visit can be a very important part of deciding on a school for your senior.

 Do plan ahead.
 Many colleges have specific days set aside for visits.
 On these days they will have special activities and tours already planned, which can be great, because then you can learn a lot of information very efficiently, while still being somewhat anonymous.
 If you want to go on a different date, call ahead to let the college know when you are coming.
 That way they can find someone to give you a tour.